redox-os/book/src/build-system-reference.md

 ### Podman Configuration

 - `podman/redox-base-containerfile` - The file used to create the image used by the Podman build.
 The installation of Ubuntu packages needed for the build is done here.
-See [Adding Ubuntu Packages to the Build](./advanced-podman-build.md#adding-ubuntu-packages-to-the-build) if you need to add additional Ubuntu packages.
+See [Adding Packages to the Build](./advanced-podman-build.md#adding-packages-to-the-build) if you need to add additional Ubuntu packages.

 ### Filesystem Configuration